LOADING ...

 called round like a ball

-With the ace players he had hired
+With the ace studio players he had

-Lloyd Greene was from and a
+Lloyd Greene was Mobile and a

-friend and would be on the session
+and would be playing on the session

-Milton had told him about me along
+Milton had told him about me coming

-that he then pitch to record companies
+that he could pitch to record companies

-I thanked him 1000 times in
+I thanked him about 1000 in

 I saw as my future, to be finally fitting together

-Damn, going to Nashville
+Damn, we're going to

-There certainly weren't any major moves happening
+There certainly any major career moves happening

 Alabhama [?] company

-Meanwhile, back in Mobile, we left,
+Meanwhile, in Mobile, before we left,

-the player kept on recording
+the tape kept on recording

 This was another Lightfoot song, called the Gypsey

-About a fortune-teller was
+a fortune-teller that was

-popular in our Bourbon Street days
+very popular in our Bourbon Street

 and I had my fortune read a few times in town